gbdk-2020/gbdk-2020/docs/pages/08_faq.md

       - `-yC` : GameBoy Color only
       - `-ys` : Super GameBoy compatible <!-- -->

-  - How do I set the ROM @ref MBC type?
+  - How do I set the ROM @ref MBC type, and what MBC values are available to use with the `-yt` @ref makebin flag?
     - See @ref setting_mbc_and_rom_ram_banks <!-- -->

 # Errors / Compiling / Toolchain